w5xd/NyeVikingPowerMonitor/README.md

 up to 16 diodes on a common annode circuit.
 The PCB routes those 16 outputs to 6 physical positions corresponding to the OEM console's front panel LEDs (labeled, left to right, SENSE, LOCK, SAMPLE, HOLD, LOW and HIGH.)

-<p>Of the six front panel LED positions, the LOCK and the HOLD positions only support 2 of the LED
-colors (because the IC's 16 channels can cover all of 3 channels on each of 6 posiitions) </p>

 To easily retrofit into the OEM case, use size T1-3/4 diodes (5mm diameter.)
 Instead of the OEM's specific color diode at each of the six positions, I chose six identical RGB diodes (part number listed below) and programmed the sketch to synthesize